 The royal hearse, a chariot draped in black velvet, is accompanied by the carriages of the Royal family and members of the church, the Ministers, officers and nobles, all flanked by guards, and all together about a thousand people.

-It took the procession ten hours to reach the Cathédrale de Saint-Denis
+It takes ten hours for the procession to reach the Cathédrale de Saint-Denis.